abcorrea/powerlifted/README.md

   where the ith-bit is true if the fact associated to it is true in this state.
-This representation requires the grounding of facts (but not of actions) which, right now, is performed in the search component. *Warning*: this options does not support all `HEURISTIC` options.
+This representation requires the grounding of facts (but not of actions) which, right now, is performed in the search component. *Warning*: this setting does not support all `HEURISTIC` options.

 ### Available `ADDITIONAL OPTIONS`: